Hazards Planning Center

 This PIE webinar will define the use cases for scenario planning for both hazard mitigation and climate adaptation and outline the challenges to its wider adoption among planners, floodplain managers, and allied practitioners.
 Additionally, this webinar will offer guidance on the use of data and tools that support more robust decision-making through scenario planning and highlight practical examples of communities using scenario planning to mitigate hazards and adapt to the impacts of climate change more effectively.

-Donovan Finn, PhD, is an Assistant Professor in the Sustainability Studies Program and Director of the Undergraduate Degree in Environmental Design, Policy and Planning within the School of Marine and Atmospheric Sciences at Stony Brook University.
+Donovan Finn, PhD, is an Assistant Professor in the Sustainability Studies Program and Director of the Undergraduate Degree in Environmental Design, Policy, and Planning at the School of Marine and Atmospheric Sciences at Stony Brook University.
 Joseph DeAngelis, AICP, is a planner and research manager at the American Planning Association.
 Jo Peña, AICP, is a research associate at the American Planning Association.

 Meet the Presenters